 Barrott releases his own music on the imprint, too.
 As Sketches From an Island he's making some of the most absurdly amazing records around.
 His debut full length under the moniker is a bona fide classic, and this week sees the release of a genuinely incredible follow up.
 Sketches From an Island 2 is an essential purchase for anyone with even the slightest interest in both the Balearic sound and the Balearic mindset.
 Given that, we decided to ask Mark himself to answer the biggest question of all: What's the best way to define Balearic?
 He very kindly provided us with an lovely explanation, a pair of playlists, and some brilliant commentary.
 Over to you, Mark.

-One thing's for sure, it's a totally different thing to every single person.
+What exactly is Balearic music and culture?
+Is it specific to Ibiza & Formentera, or is it a state of mind available globally to those that choose to step off the beaten track and tap into it?One thing's for sure, it's a totally different thing to every single person.
 A Dalston beard will have a different interpretation of it to a 50 year businessman sat at La Torre in Ibiza enjoying the sunset.
 A seasoned raver remembering the halcyon days of Jose Padilla and Alfredo will remember differently to a young kid that stumbles across a new International Feel record in Phonica.
 But all are equally valid, as with anything in life, there is no right or wrong, only different perceptions.

-With that 'frame' in mind, I thought it would be fun to pick 10 older tracks that inspired the current crop of Balearic producers and then another 10, made by the new crop of producers.
+For me, that's really the key.
+It can mean anything to anybody, but with one proviso - the context.
+It's all about the 'frame' that you hang around it and as an artist and DJ, that frame is living in Ibiza, making music in Ibiza and soundtracking the sunset at La Torre every summer.With that 'frame' in mind, I thought it would be fun to pick 10 older tracks that inspired the current crop of Balearic producers and then another 10, made by the new crop of producers.
 Just remember, it's all about the context and in Ibiza, you can get away with a multitude of sins (and music selections) that will get you crucified just about anywhere else on the planet!

 Mark Barrott's Original Ibizan Top 10 Playlist